Guazzihub/Candleaf-Ecommerce/README.md

-# Candleaf Live
+# Candleaf

 [![Live Demo](https://img.shields.io/badge/demo-visit-green)](https://guazzihub.github.io/Candleaf-Ecommerce/)

-Candleaf Live is a modern e-commerce platform developed as the **graduation project for the CodeBlue course**.
+Candleaf is a modern e-commerce platform developed as the **graduation project for the CodeBlue course**.
 Designed to provide a seamless shopping experience, this project showcases best practices in web development using robust frameworks and optimized for high performance.

 ## Table of Contents